-Alexis Koza, Certified nurse’s aid at Brookcrest Rehab & Life Center
+Alexis Koza, nursing student and certified nurse’s aid at Brookcrest Rehab & Life Center

 Junior student and softball player Alexis Koza is working 3-4 days a week at Brookcrest Rehab & Life Center in Grandville, Mich., as a certified nurse’s aide, gaining extra hours and experience after her softball season was canceled.

 So far, thankfully, there’s been no coronavirus in the facility, but her job has definitely been affected by it.